-Parse cell text into numbers, dates, ...box is not checked, so OpenRefine doesn’t try to automatically detect numbers as it may cause errors such as confusion between date formats (e.g. DD/MM/YYYY vs MM/DD/YYYY)
+Attempt to parse cell text into numbersbox is not checked, so OpenRefine doesn’t try to automatically detect numbers because this could cause errors such as confusion between date formats (e.g. DD/MM/YYYY vs MM/DD/YYYY).

 Project Namebox to give your project a different name, if desired.

-- Once you are have selected the appropriate options for your project, click the
+Once you have selected the appropriate options for your project, click the